google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization/index.md

 for CPU bound devices.
 Keeping these low matters.**

-Teams have found success adopting strict performance budgets for keeping their JavaScript transmission & parse/compile times low.
+Teams have found success adopting strict performance budgets for keeping their JavaScript transmission and parse/compile times low.
 See Alex Russell’s "[Can You Afford It?: Real-world Web Performance Budgets](https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/)" for guidance on budgets for mobile.